hbctraining/Training-modules/IntroR_practical_online_resource/answer_keys/comprehensive_practical_ans.md

        `data <- read.delim("data/normalized_counts.txt", sep="\t", row.names=1)`

-     - Create a vector called `expression` that contains the normalized count values from the row in `data` that corresponds to the `MOV10` gene.
+     - Create a variable called `expression` that contains the normalized count values from the row in `data` that corresponds to the `MOV10` gene.

      ```r
      expression <- data["MOV10", ]
      ```

-     - Check the class of this expression vector. `data.frame`
+     - Check the class of `expression`. `data.frame`

-     Then, will need to convert this to a numeric vector using `as.numeric(expression)`
+     Convert this to a numeric vector using `as.numeric(expression)`

      ```r
      class(expression)